wenhfu/IPM-CF-check/README.md

 ## Expected Output

 Running the script will print the computed scalar quantities for both the predictor and corrector steps, along with boolean flags verifying that all strict inequalities hold true.
-These outputs directly match the endpoint values reported in the numerical verification tables of the paper.
+These numerical results are consistent with the calculations in the proof of Theorem 4.14 in Appendix B of the paper.